EzioTheDeadPoet/Tales-from-the-Northern-Lands/README.md

 **Wabbajack could not find my game folder**:

 Wabbajack will not work with a pirated version of the game.
 If you own the game on Steam, go back to the [Pre-Installation](#pre-installation) step.
+If you own the game make sure you did [start Skyrim once](#start-skyrim).

 **Windows is reporting that a virus has been detected**: